lucianoiam/dpfwebui/README.md

 What makes it great?

-- It comes with a clear libre license
+- It comes with a clear permissive license
-- Zero bloat: scope is limited to audio plugins
+- Bloat-free: scope is limited to audio plugins
 - Makefile based, MinGW compatible
-- Absurdingly low learning curve
+- Extremely low learning curve
 - High quality clean C++ codebase
 - Great experienced community around

-Its full documentation and code can be found at https://github.com/DISTRHO/DPF, this repo includes it as a git submodule in `lib/DPF`.
-And do not forget to visit https://github.com/DISTRHO for many other cool audio projects.
+Its full documentation and code can be found at https://github.com/DISTRHO/DPF, this repo includes it as a git submodule in `dpf`.
+Do not forget to visit https://github.com/DISTRHO for many other cool audio projects.

 If you find libre software useful please support the developers